-6.7.1 Binaural Audio over MADI, the General Case
+6.7.1 Binaural Audio Over MADI, the General Case

-Most third-party equipment (for example RME or Lawo) treats the AES streams from a MADI interface as 32 linked pairs, A and B channel together.
+Most third party equipment (e.g. RME, Lawo) treats the AES streams from a MADI interface as 32 linked pairs, A and B channel together.
 So in the general case, the following strategy should be used to route the AES streams for binaural audio: